Amtrak Accessible Rooms

 What meals come with Amtrak accessible rooms?

-Amtrak has two types of food service on its long-distance trains, and depending on your itinerary, you may have one or both types on your journey.
+Amtrak offers two types of food service on its long-distance trains, and based on your itinerary, you might experience one or both types during your journey.

-These meals come with your room, so there is no out-of-pocket cost other than tips or added adult beverages.
+These meals come with your room, so there are no out-of-pocket costs except for tips or extra adult beverages.

 Most trains offer Amtrak’s Traditional Dining, with meals prepared onboard the train.